-Fifty two years ago this month in 1966, The Beatles released their seventh album in three years, Revolver,
+Fifty three years ago this month in 1966, The Beatles released their seventh album in three years, Revolver,

 featured knarly guitars (mainly the Epiphone Casino

-was full, dimensional, and mixed with so much bass that even the recent vinyl-remastering still couldn't reproduce the band's original mix without making the needle jump.
+was full, dimensional, and balanced with so much bass that even the recent vinyl-remastering still couldn't reproduce the band's original mix without making cutting the needle jump.
 Fans and critics consider Revolver

-a center stone that divides the band's career into two distinct eras sonically and musically, and much of the album's unique timbre can be attributed to The Beatles new engineer, Geoff Emerick.
+a center stone that divides the band's career into two distinct eras sonically and musically.
+Much of the album's unique timbre can be attributed to the band's new engineer, the late Geoff Emerick.

-"The group encouraged us to break the rules,
+"The group encouraged us to break the rules," Emerick told Mojo

 is not the first Beatles album to feature the Epiphone Casino,

 the P-90-powered archtop is easily the most distinctive sound of the guitar-heavy album.
-The first session produced "Tomorrow Never Knows," which seems to anticipate Grunge, Punk, and New Wave all at once (not to mention Radiohead) and still sounds as fresh and strange today as it did when it was first released.
+The first session Emerick recorded for the band resulted in "Tomorrow Never Knows," which seems to anticipate Grunge, Punk, and New Wave (not to mention Radiohead) all at once and still sounds as fresh and strange today as it did when it was first released.
 In the summer of 1966, the top records in the UK included Eddy Arnold's "Make the World Go Away" and Roger Miller's "England Swings."

 The Beatles released two cool Revolver

 -esque singles in 1966, too--"Rain" and "Paperback Writer."
-But by the time the world had absorbed this heady brew, the fellows had already moved on to make "Penny Lane" and "Strawberry Fields Forever" (which producer George Martin later regretted he did not include on their follow-up, Sgt.
+But by the time the world had absorbed this heady brew, the fellows had already moved on to make "Penny Lane" and "Strawberry Fields Forever" (which producer George Martin later regretted was not included on the follow-up LP, Sgt.
 Pepper's Lonely Hearts Club Band

 was almost recorded at Stax Studios in Memphis until word leaked to the press and manager Brian Epstein feared for the group's safety and canceled the sessions.
 (Check out the instrumental "12 Bar Original" on Anthology